-Excused Absence Student misses entire class period with the approval of school administration. administration.
+Excused Absence Student misses entire class period with the approval of school administration.
 Tardy Student arrives to class within first 10 min. from start time of class.
-Truant Student arrives 10 min or more after start time to class and is not excused or student misses an entire class period.
+Truant Student arrives 10 min or more after start time to class and is not excused.